-The experienced Los Angeles pedestrian accident attorneys at our firm have a long and successful track record of helping injured victims in L.A. and their families obtain fair compensation for their losses.
-Please contact us for a free consultation and comprehensive case evaluation if you've been hurt in a pedestrian accident in the Los Angeles area.
-The call and consultation are free and your compensation may be waiting.
-Call 323-238-4683.
+The experienced Los Angeles Pedestrian Accident Lawyers at our firm have a long and successful track record of helping injured victims and their families obtain fair compensation for their losses.
+Insurance companies may not have your best interest.

-Los Angeles Pedestrian Accident Dangers
+Los Angeles Pedestrian Accident

 Dangerous Drivers in Los Angeles County

-- Driving drunk: Motorists who are under the influence of alcohol may have impaired reaction times.
+Motorists who are under the influence of alcohol may have impaired reaction times.
 This means that they may struggle to react in time to avoid striking a pedestrian.

 Dangerous drivers are not the only reason why walking in Los Angeles is dangerous.
 Los Angeles is a large city that has many areas that are poorly designed and maintained.
 Potentially dangerous intersections may have: